Abrasion - a key quality factor

 What is abrasion?

 Abrasion refers to the loss of material on the surface of a component due to mechanical friction in contact with other bodies, e.g. when sliding or rolling.
-In rubber and plastics technology, abrasion resistance is a key quality factor, especially for dynamically stressed components such as Seals, Rollers, spring elements and Sealing lips.
+In rubber and plastics technology, abrasion resistance is a key quality factor.
+Especially with Moulded rubber parts and Silicone moulded parts, e.g. the dynamically loaded components, Seals, Rollers, spring elements and Sealing lips this quality factor is decisive.

 Abrasion is caused by: